Based on modeling of

 must be taken when using the defocus method that the light from Jupiter, the

 reference moon, or target moons do not overlap into each other.
-The target moon’s
+The target

-nor Jupiter into the reference moon.
+target, nor Jupiter into the reference moon.

 1. A JEE by conjunction involves a Jovian moon passing behind Io or Europa close enough line of sight to experience extinction by the occulting body’s atmosphere.
 One CJEE has already been documented by Terry Redding on 20100106 when Ganymede passed behind Europa.
 The modeling of the dimming trend fits the derived Europa atmosphere model measuring a projected extinction of about 0.2 magnitude had the entire event been recorded.
 Weather prevented the recording all the way through conjunction.
 The modeled data can be found below.